otvin/compiler2/README.md

     * Signed Real variables and literals (64-bit)
     * Signed Integer variables and literals (32-bit)
     * Boolean variables and literals (8-bit)
+* Global and local constants
+    * Signed Real, Signed Integer, or String
 * Write() and Writeln() to stdout
     * each take a comma-separated list of one or more parameters, with each parameter a variable, a math expression, a numeric literal, a string literal, or the boolean constants 'true' and 'false.'
 * Comments